-The craggy face of the old lady from the Fairy Steps popped into Anne's head.
-Could it be possible that Mrs. Fellows had seen the woman in the village?
-"I ran across an elderly lady by the Fairy Steps yesterday.
-I was wondering if you knew her."
+The craggy face of the old lady from the Fairy Steps popped into Anne’s head, so Anne decided to change the subject.
+Mrs. Fellows had been raised in the area: could it be possible that she knew of the old woman in the village?
+“I ran across an elderly lady by the Fairy Steps yesterday.
+I was wondering if you knew her.”

 Mrs. Fellows leaned her double chin on her pudgy fist.
-"Goodness, not many of the old dears in the village walk that far.
-What did she look like?"
+“Goodness, not many of the old dears in the village walk that far away from the square.
+What did she look like?”

-"Swarthy skin, no teeth, very short.
+“Swarthy, no teeth, very short.
 She walked with a cane.
-She looked like one of the gypsies.
-Are there any in the area?"
+She looked like a Gypsy.
+Are there any in the area?”

-"Lord, no. They've been gone since the harvest."
+“Lord, no. They’ve been gone since the harvest.”

 Anne set her teacup down with a rattle.
-She'd hoped the old crone would have at least been seen in the village.
-Mrs. Fellows knew everyone, as she'd been raised in this area.
+She’d hoped the old crone would have at least been seen in the village.

-Just then a footman came in the kitchen.
-"Her ladyship is settled in the parlor, Miss Matthews."
+Just then, a footman came into the kitchen.
+“Her Ladyship is settled in the parlor, Miss Smithfield.”

-Anne smiled.
-"Thank you.
+Anne smiled at him.
+“Thank you.”

-“I’ll have Mabel make you both a fresh pot.
-It's a cold day and her ladyship will be feeling it in her bones today," said Mrs. Fellows.
+“I’ll have Mabel bring you both a fresh pot.
+It’s a cold day and Her Ladyship will be feeling it in her bones,” said Mrs. Fellows.

-"Thank you."

-Anne made her way to the cozy sitting room Lady Danfield preferred in winter.
-She tried to push the worry about Sarah and Tony to the back of her mind, but the cold winter weather kept the reason she needed her sister to marry Tony Matthews foremost in her thoughts.
-"Good afternoon, your ladyship."
+Anne made her way to the cozy sitting room that Lady Danfield preferred in winter.
+She tried to push her concerns about Sarah and Tony to the back of her mind, but the cold winter weather kept her family’s poverty foremost in her thoughts.
+Sarah’s marriage would improve their circumstance.

+“Good afternoon, Your Ladyship.”

-"Anne, there you are.
-Can you fetch me my wool shawl?
-I sent the maid but she is taking forever.
-I can't abide this chill."
-Lady Danfield sat before the fire, her feet resting on a stool, her workbasket on the floor beside the chair.
+“Anne, there you are.
+Can you fetch my wool shawl?
+I sent the maid but she’s not returned.
+I can’t abide this chill.”
+Lady Danfield sat before the fire, with her feet resting on a stool and her workbasket on the floor beside her.

-Anne gathered the shawl from the maid who had just rushed into the room.
-"Thank you, Mabel."
-She wrapped the shawl around the dear lady's shoulders.
-"There, that should help."
+Anne gathered the shawl from the Mabel, who had just rushed into the room.
+“Thank you Mabel,” she said, before dismissing the maid.

+Anne wrapped the shawl around the dear lady’s shoulders.
+“There, that should help.”

 Lady Danfield patted her hand in return.
-"Thank you, child."
+“Thank you child.”

-"Your hands are like ice.
-What have you been doing today?"
+“Your hands are like ice.
+What have you been doing today?”
 Anne scooped up Lady Danfield’s hands and held them between her own.